 Companies may also issue their shareholders with options.
-If you receive an option, you have the right to acquire shares in the company at a specified price on a stipulated date.
-You are also able to trade these options on the stock exchange or allow them to lapse.
+If you receive such an option, you have the right to acquire or sell shares in the company at a specified price on a specified date.
+You may also be able to trade these options on the stock exchange or allow them to lapse.

 Options are similar to rights and the terms are often used interchangeably.
 The main difference between options and rights is that options can usually be held for a much longer period than rights before they lapse or must be exercised.

 Options may also be issued initially to both existing shareholders and non-shareholders while rights can only be issued initially to existing shareholders.